microsoft/playwright/docs/src/api/class-download.md

 Returns path to the downloaded file in case of successful download.
 The method will wait for the download to finish if necessary.
 The method throws when connected remotely.

+Note that the download's file name is a random GUID, use [`method: Download.suggestedFilename`] to get suggested file name.

 ## async method: Download.saveAs

 Copy the download to a user-specified path.
 It is safe to call this method while the download